 referee they shall also pay the referee’s match fee to the referee

-required 7 days notice to the opposition will be responsible for the FULL cost
+required 7 days notice to the opposition will be responsible for the cost

-of the hall fees for the cancelled match, regardless of whether that team was
+of 1 hour of hall hire for the cancelled match, regardless of whether that team

 required 7 days notice to the opposition will also result in the opposing team